Zuken-E3-GmbH/E3SeriesPythonExamples/EnvironmentSetup/README.md

 **Installing a package**

 To install a python package you can use pip.
 The command may, depending on your environment, be named pip3.
 While installing packages it is important to make sure to use the correct instance of pip, if you have multiple instances of python installed.
-Also tke care if you are using virtual environments to choose the correct one.
+Also take care if you are using virtual environments to choose the correct one.

 Installing the most recent version: